No. 4 Clemson beats Va. Tech, sets up Notre Dame rematch - WHIZ News

 UP NEXT

 Clemson: Vs. Notre Dame in the ACC championship came on Dec.
-19 in Charlotte, North Carolina.
+19 in Charlotte.

 Virginia Tech: Hosts Virginia next Saturday in the regular-season finale.